katrintirok/python-environmental-lesson/_episodes/02-starting_with_data.md

 > ## Challenge - Plots
 >
-> Plot the average or the sum (or both) of rainfall per day over all raingauges.
+> Create a plot with the average or the sum (or both) of rainfall per day over all raingauges.
 >
 {: .challenge}